-The objective of the tax is to activate land that is serviced and zoned for residential use or mixed use, including residential use, in order to increase housing supply and to ensure regeneration of vacant and idle lands in urban locations.
-These locations have been identified within statutory land use plans as being appropriate locations for housing and they have benefitted from investment in the key services to support the delivery of housing.
+The Residential Zoned Land Tax was introduced in the Finance Act 2021.
+The objective of the tax is to activate land that is serviced and zoned for residential use or mixed use, including residential use, in order to increase housing supply and to ensure regeneration of vacant and idle lands in urban areas.
+These areas have been identified within statutory land use plans as appropriate locations for housing and they have benefitted from investment in the key services to support the delivery of housing.

 Please note that although they are included on the map, residential properties are not subject to RZLT if they are subject to Local Property Tax.
 It is not necessary to make a submission to remove this type of residential property from the map.